niu-wcs/wrf-run/README.md

   * modeldata: The data source used in this run (*See the section below on adding model sources if you want to use something other than CFSv2 or NARR*)
   * run_prerunsteps: A 1/0 flag used to designate if the pre-run steps, including symlinks and directory creations are needed. **Typically, you should leave this as 1 unless debugging errors**
   * run_geogrid: A 1/0 flag used to designate if the geogrid process needs to be run, if you are using the same grid space, run geogrid once and copy the resulting geo_em file to the run_files/ folder, then set the parameter to 0, otherwise geogrid will run.
-  * run_ungrib: A 1/0 flag used to designate if the ungrib process needs to be run, only turn off if you are debugging a latter step
-  * run_metgrid: A 1/0 flag used to designate if the metgrid process needs to be run, only turn off if you are debugging a latter step
-  * run_real: A 1/0 flag used to designate if the real process needs to be run, only turn off if you are debugging a latter step
+  * run_preprocessing_jobs: A 1/0 flag used to designate if WPS preprocessing needs to be run (This includes ungrib, metgrid, and real)
   * run_wrf: A 1/0 flag used to designate if the WRF process needs to be run, only turn off if you are debugging a latter step
   * run_postprocessing: This 1/0 flag enables post-processing after the WRF run is completed.
 At the moment we only support unipost, however a flag for python is included if you would like to make some edits to Jobs.py
   * post_run_unipost: Set this flag to 1 if you wish to use UPP to post-process